tiffanyadu/100-days-of-code-2/log.md

 - Learned that actions must be plain objects and cannot make requests to APIs, which is the reason why we need Redux-Thunk

 **Thoughts:** Wow, he went through that boilerplate creation pretty quickly.
 Somehow it feels more unfamiliar with Redux and having to create actions and reducers right off the bat.
 I guess it just takes time and practice, so I need to push through this!

+### Day 76: March 1, 2019

+**Today's Progress:** Completed section 14 of the Modern React with Redux course by Stephen Grider on Udemy and began building another simple app to help me better understand Redux.
+My progress:

+- Learned that the async/await syntax causes the "Action must be plain objects" error and why it causes that error.
+Also learned that this error can be fixed by removing that syntax and instead return data as a promise in the payload
+- Reviewed Synchronous vs. Asynchronous action creators and how async requires middleware
+- Learned about middleware, specifically Redux-Thunks, what it does, and how to wire it up to the Redux store
+- Refactored action creator with syntax that works with Redux Thunk

+**Thoughts:** I'm so surprised that Redux Thunk contains just a few lines of code!
+Definitely learned a lot of new things about middleware, how it works, and how to get it wired up with a React app.
+Need to get some more hands-on practice though.